mucdat/mlcap/README.md

 # mlcap
-Imperial College Machine Learning Professional Certificate Capstone Project To be populated as the project matures
+Imperial College Machine Learning Professional Certificate Capstone Project.
+Current plan for the project is a classifier to distinguish weeds from turf grass to enable analysis and targeted treatment of turf grass.